kolkhis/tech-notes/linux/i3wm/getting_started.md

 ## Configuring and Customizing i3wm

-Your i3 configuration file is located at `~/.config/i3/config`.
+Your i3 config file is located at `~/.config/i3/config`.
-You can edit this file with any text editor (since you prefer nvim/vim, `nvim ~/.config/i3/config` would be your go-to command).

 ### Customizing Key Bindings